whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 The traditional Haudenosaunee were likewise very aware of how terrible life would be if selfishness were allowed to take hold in their nation.
 They rejected systems of private property, and some Haudenosaunee wrote, "That idea (property) would produce slavery."
 They even knew what kind of leaders would be chosen in any society that embraced private property and selfishness: "The acceptance of the idea of property would produce leaders whose functions would favor excluding people from access to property, and they would cease to perform their functions as leaders of our societies and distributors of goods."[xxx-a basic call to consciousness|p105]

-In other words, in healthy nations, it's no accident that they maintain a way of life based on generosity and mutual respect.
+In other words, it's no accident that they maintain a way of life based on generosity and mutual respect.
 In every healthy nation I've found, they recognize the profound threat that selfish behavior represents, and they go to great lengths to avoid it.

 Jeannette Armstrong's description of Okanagan decision-making shows how beautiful life can be in nations that embrace generosity and reciprocity, and why people would go to such great lengths to avoid selfishness.
 When a community includes the perspectives of human relationships and the land in their decision-making, "community changes... the material things don't have a lot of meaning... material wealth and the securing of it or being fearful and being frightened about not having 'things' to sustain you, disappears...
 The realization that people and community are there to sustain you creates the most secure feeling in the world...
 When that happens, you're imbued with the hope that others surrounding you in your community can provide."[xxx-original instructions|armstrong]

 ### What Do These Stories Mean?

 I started life bright and hopeful, thinking that things in the United States weren't so bad, and troubles with corruption, crime and pollution could be fixed.
-But then I kept reading about endless corruption, and I didn't see a way out.
+But I kept reading about endless corruption and didn't see a way out.
 Every political party seemed to be more part of the problem than part of a solution.
 Politicians kept getting corrupted after they were elected, and incorruptible politicians were killed or driven out.
-And the more I studied, the more I realized it had always been this way throughout America's history.
+And the more I studied, the more I realized it had been this way throughout America's history.

 I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy nation, from Peru to North Korea to Russia, similar to the USA.

-Over time I got jaded -- it seemed like corruption is just part of human nature, an inescapable aspect of every nation.
-But these stories showed me that these hurtful troubles aren't inevitable.
-They showed me that it really is possible to live in a beautiful way with other people -- not just within a nuclear family or friendly neighborhood, but _we can have a whole nation where respect is the norm._
+Over time I got jaded.
+It seemed like corruption is just part of human nature, an inescapable aspect of every nation.
+But these hurtful troubles aren't inevitable.
+These stories showed me that it really is possible to live in a beautiful way with other people, not just within a nuclear family or friendly neighborhood, but _we can have a whole nation where respect is the norm._

 For most of my life, I just did not know what a healthy nation looked like.
 I'd never found any "experts" in school or on TV who had any idea what one looked like either.

-Plenty of people can see there are problems like greed and discrimination, and plenty of people have opinions about what to do, but without knowing what healthy nations are like, it's all just speculation.
+Anybody can see the greed and discrimination, and there are many opinions about what to do, but without knowing what healthy nations are like, it's all just speculation.

 It's like if doctors only studied sick people but never encountered healthy people, and had no idea what "healthy" even looked like.
 Each doctor would have their own opinion, but without studying healthy people, their cures might not be helpful.